BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 == Changelog ==

 = 1.0.3.1 =
 Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free.
-Fixed now with a new default in the core to chaeck if the pro is active.
+Fixed now with a new default in the core to check if the pro is active.

 = 1.0.3 =
 Add dependencies management with tgm